Mikko Koivu: Playing career

-Minnesota Wild
+Minnesota Wild (2005–20)

-Koivu moved to North America in the 2004–05 to play for Minnesota's American Hockey League (AHL) affiliate, the Houston Aeros, while that NHL season was canceled.
-The next season, he made his NHL debut with the Wild, scoring 21 points in his rookie season.
-He signed a one-year contract with the Wild on 18 July 2006.
+Koivu moved to North America for the 2004–05 season to play for Minnesota's American Hockey League (AHL) affiliate, the Houston Aeros, while that NHL season was canceled.
+He made his NHL debut with the Wild in early November 2005 after suffering an injury in the 2005–06 preseason.
+After scoring 21 points in his rookie season, Koivu signed a one-year contract with the Wild on 18 July 2006.

 In 2006–07, Koivu improved to a career-high 20 goals, 34 assists and 54 points.
 Injuries slowed him down in his third season, however; in a game against the Vancouver Canucks, defenceman Mattias Öhlund retaliated to an unpenalized elbow from Koivu and slashed him, breaking a bone in Koivu's leg. Öhlund was given a four-game suspension and Koivu missed 24 games as a result of the injury.

 On 30 June 2007, the Wild re-signed Koivu to a four-year, $13 million contract worth $3.25 million annually.

 Before the 2008–09 season commenced, Koivu was announced as a permanent alternate captain for the entire season, along with teammate Andrew Brunette, assuming they were not captain for the month (the Wild captaincy was rotated among the players on a monthly basis, each season).
 But Koivu started the 2008–09 season as team captain for the months of October and November.
 Though rumors swirled that then-Wild Head Coach Jacques Lemaire was close to ending the captain rotation and naming Koivu the permanent captain, he was replaced by Kim Johnsson in December, reverting to his role as alternate captain.
 In January 2009, Koivu was once again honoured with the Wild captaincy after only a month's hiatus.